-The folks at processor.com have published an article with some helpful insights and suggestions for companies working on achieving or maintaining PCI compliance.
+The folks at processor.com have published an article with some helpful insights and suggestions for companies working on achieving or maintaining PCI DSS compliance.

 Among other things, the article points out that the majority of companies who think they are PCI compliant may end up being surprised.
 “Among companies that consider their operations PCI compliant, only 21% were found to be truly compliant, according to a Verizon study.
 Companies should go beyond compliance and consider network monitoring tools and endpoint security measures that keep your data center safe from attack.”